techlerah-cmd/e-commerce/frontend/SEO_COMPLETE.md

 **Good luck with your launch! 🎊**

-**May every saree find its rightful owner, and may LèRah become the bridge between artisans and women who value their craft.**
+**May every saree find its rightful owner, and may Lerah become the bridge between artisans and women who value their craft.**

 ---

 **Implementation Date**: January 2025
 **Version**: 1.0
 **Status**: ✅ Complete - Ready for Launch
-**Website**: LèRah Royal Elegance
+**Website**: Lerah Royal Elegance
 **Tagline**: "With every drape, walk with the majesty of a lioness"

 ---